 Follow the trail of World War I soldiers on this poignant full-day tour of the Flanders battlefields from Brussels.
-Focusing on the tributes that pepper the Belgian countryside around Ypres, the tour gives a well-considered introduction to both the tragedy and heroism associated with the world’s first major conflict.
-Visit evocative graves at the German Military Cemetery of Vladslo and Tyne Cot Commonwealth War Graves Cemetery, and then relax over lunch in Paschendaele’s Old Cheese Factory.
-Explore the In Flanders’ Field Museum, and finish by attending the Last Post Ceremony in Ypres.
+Focusing on the tributes that pepper the Belgian countryside around Ypres, the tour gives a well-considered introduction to both the tragedy and heroism associated with the worlds first major conflict.
+Visit evocative graves at the German Military Cemetery of Vladslo and Tyne Cot Commonwealth War Graves Cemetery, and then relax over lunch in a nice restaurant.
+Explore the In Flanders Field Museum, and finish by attending the Last Post Ceremony in Ypres.

-Stop in Paschendaele, and see how this once chaotic battlefield has turned into a sleepily tranquil town.
-Sit down for a typically Belgian meal of cheeses and freshly baked bread in the town’s famous Old Cheese Factory, and then travel to Tyne Cot Commonwealth War Graves Cemetery, where some 35,000 soldiers from the Commonwealth forces are laid at rest.
+Stop in Passchendaele, and see how this once chaotic battlefield has turned into a sleepily tranquil town.
+Sit down for a hearty ploughman's lunch in a local restaurant, and then travel to Tyne Cot Commonwealth War Graves Cemetery, where some 35,000 soldiers from the Commonwealth forces are laid at rest.
 The sheer amount of graves puts the tragic scale of WWI into a semblance of perspective.
 Walk around and learn about the significance of this dignified site for nations around the world, not just the Commonwealth countries.

-Head to the Essex Farm Field Hospital next and see the impeccably preserved bunkers where John McCrae penned his famous poem In Flanders’ Field.
-Hear how the soldiers were treated in the bunkers’ narrow, darkened corridors and then visit the In Flanders’ Field Museum to learn the story of WWI in the Flanders region from an audio-guided tour.
+Head to the Essex Farm Field Hospital next and see the impeccably preserved bunkers where John McCrae penned his famous poem In Flanders Fields.
+Hear how the soldiers were treated in the bunkers narrow, darkened corridors and then visit the In Flanders Fields Museum to learn the story of WWI in the Flanders region from an audio-guided tour.
 Entry to the museum is included, but you will be required to pay for a poppy as you go inside.
 This payment goes toward a war veterans charity.

 View Rates / Book Now